 - 3.6 Following the enactment of the Police and Crime Act 2017 a number of Police Regulations changed on 1st February 2020 and these changes include the Chief Constable no longer being the appeal body for complaints from the public with the PCC now becoming the review body.
 Appeals are now referred to as a 'right to review'.
 Other changes include less serious misconduct matters being dealt with as 'Practice Requiring Improvement' which will involve line managers in improving the officer's performance rather than instigating formal misconduct proceedings.
 The OPCC and the Constabulary have been working together to plan for these changes and have undergone the necessary training in preparation for the new regulation changes.
-This section will be updated at the point of publication of the audited set of accounts to give time to assess progress of implementing the new model. - 3.7 Formal policies also exist in respect of whistle blowing, public complaints, anti-fraud and corruption, declaration of business interests, gifts, loans and hospitality and disclosable associations.
+The implementation of the new model has now been in operation since February 2020 and there have been no issues and the process is operating smoothly. - 3.7 Formal policies also exist in respect of whistle blowing, public complaints, anti-fraud and corruption, declaration of business interests, gifts, loans and hospitality and disclosable associations.
 An Ethics Committee has been established to enable staff to raise for consideration ethical issues affecting the Constabulary to enable further improvement in the transparency, professionalism and ethical approach of staff, policies and procedures to such issues.
 A Joint Integrity Board has also been established with the aim of securing the internal confidence of staff and officers in the fair application of policy and process in matters of integrity and ethics and to ensure that the organisations manage risk and learn from cases to improve the service provided.